-And make no mistake: the competition is getting even stiffer in mainstream niches.
+And, make no mistake: the competition is getting even stiffer in mainstream niches.

 It doesn’t matter what your industry is – there are a lot of other people who want a slice of the profit, too.
-But you can still make a huge impact in a smaller niche.
+But, you can still make a huge impact in a smaller niche.
 There is so much profit to make from small niches.

-Whether you’re a professional golfer, a personal trainer, a public speaker, or a CPA, you can and should use smart marketing to scale the hurdle.
+Whether you’re a professional golfer, a personal trainer, a public speaker or a CPA, you can and should use smart marketing to scale the hurdle.
 This is why targeting a smaller sub-market is important.

 More people now read ebooks with their ebook readers.
-A recent survey by Scriptorium was sent to 78 respondents and showed that 48.2% of them prefer to read Kindle ebooks.
+A recent survey, by Scriptorium, was sent to 78 respondents and showed that 48.2% of them prefer to read Kindle ebooks.

 Before you can successfully get ideas from Kindle books, you have to “niche down” and understand what Kindle books are made of, in terms of the research that goes into producing a bestseller.

 1).
 Understand Kindle books: Steve J. Scott is an expert Kindle publisher.
-He’s published over 20 books, which include Bad Habits No More, Level Up Your Day, Daily Inbox Zero, and How to Write a Nonfiction Book in 21 Days.
+He’s published over 20 books, which include Bad Habits No More, Level Up Your Day, Daily Inbox Zero and How to Write a Nonfiction Book in 21 Days.

-But if you can find a Kindle book written by the same expert, you can tap into their vast knowledge base to help you write more powerful blog posts.
+But, if you can find a Kindle book written by the same expert, you can tap into their vast knowledge base to help you write more powerful blog posts.

 You may well stumble upon some insanely useful ideas that will blow your readers’ minds, because you’re standing on the shoulders of a successful and reputable marketer who is passionate about the niche.

-Do bear in mind that not all Kindle books are well-researched.
+Bear in mind that not all Kindle books are well-researched.
 I’ve come across Kindle authors who are busy traveling the world, but they still generate passive income from their Kindle books.
 It begs the question of how they managed to write over 50 books … and the answer is “outsourcing.”

 Sure, outsourcing your writing could work for you.
-But don’t outsource all of it, especially when you want to share personal case studies or stories.
-Social media outsourcing is on the rise as well, because of the time it saves business owners.
+But, don’t outsource all of it, especially when you want to share personal case studies or stories.
+Social media outsourcing is on the rise, as well, because of the time it saves business owners.

 As a result, you should only use Kindle books from authors who you trust and hold in high esteem.
-If their blogs or advice have helped you in your business or your life in any special way, their Kindle books are worth checking out.
+If their blogs or advice have helped you in your business or your life, in any special way, their Kindle books are worth checking out.

 Look for Kindle books in the $2.99 – $9.99 range.
 I’ve found that ebooks that are more expensive tend to contain better researched content.
-And customers are not bothered by price, because 60% of consumers will pay more for a better customer experience.
+And, customers are not bothered by price, because 60% of consumers will pay more for a better customer experience.